-- Add dried cranberries to your oatmeal or whole grain cereal.
+- Add dried cranberries to oatmeal or whole-grain cereal.

-- Toss dried or fresh cranberries into your favorite muffins or cookie recipe.
+- Toss dried or fresh cranberries into a muffin or cookie recipe.

-- Include fresh cranberries in an apple dessert like pie or cobbler for extra flavor.
+- Include fresh cranberries in an apple dessert, such as pie or cobbler, for extra flavor.

-People who use the blood-thinning drug, warfarin, or Coumadin, should not suddenly increase their intake of cranberries.
+People who use the blood thinning drug warfarin (Coumadin) should not suddenly increase their intake of cranberries.

-While there is conflicting evidence on the potential for cranberries to enhance the anticlotting effects, this could lead to increased bleeding.
+Although there is conflicting evidence regarding the potential for cranberries to enhance its anticlotting effects, they could lead to increased bleeding.

 Individuals with a history of kidney stones should talk to their healthcare provider before increasing their intake of cranberries.